sidwellr/schotter/schotter3.md

 The last method, ".set(model.ids.randomize, ui)", adds the new button to the UI.
 It uses the first parameter, the widget id, to see if the widget already exists.
 If so, it uses the existing one; if not it creates a new one.
 It also handles any user interaction with the button, such as changing the color if the mouse is hovering over it.
 It returns an Event reflecting the current state.
 The type varies depending on the widget.
 For a button, it returns a TimesClicked struct containing the number of times the button has been clicked since the last update.

 Now some Rust magic happens.
 The Event returned by .set() has the Iterator trait, so we can use it in a ```for in``` statement.
 If the button wasn't clicked, the Iterator returns an empty range, so the for statement body is skipped.
-If the button was clicked, the iterator returns (), the Rust "unit", and the body is executed.
+If the button was clicked, the iterator returns (), the Rust "unit", which we assign to the (unused) variable _click, and the body is executed.
 Here, the body assigns a new value to random_seed.

 Our UI with its single button is now created, but we still need to draw it to the UI window.
 This is done in the view function for the UI window, which we called ui_view (we had underscores in the parameter names earlier, but remove them now since we need to use them):